ava-world/spotlight-project-ai-enhanced-web3-blockchain-development-101-course/README.md

 ### SECTION 3: DIVE INTO BLOCKCHAIN PLATFORMS
 **Bitcoin Blockchain: The Origin and Evolution of the First Cryptocurrency**
 - Response:
+I learnt about the origin of bitcoin

 **Ethereum Ecosystem: A Deep Dive into EVM Blockchains**
 - Response:
+I learnt about how Ethereum pioneered smart contracts

 **Solana Ecosystem: The High-Speed Blockchain Network**
 - Response:
+I learnt about the difference between Eth and Sol

 ### SECTION 4: DECODING DAPPS
 **dApps Decoded: Unpacking Decentralized Applications**
 - Response:
+I learnt that DAPPS are similar to apps but hosted on decentralized servers

 ### SECTION 5: TOP WEB3 PROGRAMMING LANGUAGES
 **Vanilla Solidity: Smart Contract Language of Ethereum/EVM Smart Contracts**
 - Response:
+I learnt the differences between smart contract programming languages

 **Solang Solidity for Solana: Adapting Solidity for Non-EVM Blockchains**
 - Response:
+I discovered the opportunuty solidity devs have in solana

 ### SECTION 6: SETUP WEB3 DEVELOPMENT ENVIRONMENT
 **Web3 Developer Toolbox: Setting up Web3 Development Environment (Ethereum/Solana)**
 - Response:
+I learnt how to setup my environment for web building and development

 ### SECTION 7: GIT & GITHUB FOR WEB3 DEVELOPMENT COLLABORATION
 **Introduction To Git & GitHub for Web3 Development**
 - Response:
+I learnt the differences and importance of git and github

 ### SECTION 8: AI TOOLS FOR WEB3 DEVELOPMENT
 **Introduction To AI Tools For Web3 Development**
 - Response:
+I discovered how AI can help my web3 journey

 ### SECTION 9: COURSE PROJECT
 **Spotlight Project For AI-Enhanced Web3/Blockchain Development 101 Course**
 - Response:
+I learnt steps to submit my report to get a certification for this course

 ## Screenshot Submission: